-- 10.33 The proposed layout and most other aspects of proposed design have not significantly changed since the previous application (ref: 2019/93303) was considered, however the following changes are noted: - Proposed built-up area extended closer to the south-eastern site boundary, and three dwellings added close to Nann Hall Beck (units 49, 50 and 51). - The applicant has submitted missing and revised house type and electricity substation drawings and has confirmed that the Salcombe house type is no longer proposed. - The applicant provided clarification regarding external materials and confirmed that buff brick is no longer proposed. - Increased proportion of smaller dwellings (more terraced and semidetached dwellings, and fewer detached dwellings, resulting in revised street scenes). - Street trees added. - 10.34 The minor changes to the proposed layout, and other design changes, are considered acceptable.
+- 10.38 The proposed layout and most other aspects of proposed design have not significantly changed since the previous application (ref: 2019/93303) was considered, however the following changes are noted: - Proposed built-up area extended closer to the south-eastern site boundary, and three dwellings added close to Nann Hall Beck (units 49, 50 and 51). - The applicant has submitted missing and revised house type and electricity substation drawings and has confirmed that the Salcombe house type is no longer proposed.
+In the most recent changes to the unit size mix, the applicant has deleted the Hewick and Baybridge house types, and has introduced the Rothbury and Bramley (T7) house types. - The applicant provided clarification regarding external materials and confirmed that buff brick is no longer proposed. - Increased proportion of smaller dwellings (more terraced and semidetached dwellings, and fewer detached dwellings, resulting in revised street scenes). - Street trees added. - 10.39 The minor changes to the proposed layout, and other design changes, are considered acceptable.
 The additional terraced and semi-detached dwellings, and reduced number of detached dwellings, would help vary the development's street scenes, would add interest, and would help relieve some of the visual monotony of the previous proposal.
 The eleven proposed house types, and the proposed variations in their elevations and materials, would also bring interest and variety to the development's street scenes.
-Subject to details of materials and boundary treatments, the proposed garages and two electricity substations are considered acceptable in design terms. - 10.35 Regarding the grain of the proposed development, some of the recently added terraced and semi-detached dwellings are appropriately proposed adjacent to existing terraced properties on Kilroyd Avenue, which would help the proposed development reflect and respond to its context.
+Subject to details of materials and boundary treatments, the proposed garages and two electricity substations are considered acceptable in design terms. - 10.40 Regarding the grain of the proposed development, some of the terraced and semi-detached dwellings are appropriately proposed adjacent to existing terraced properties on Kilroyd Avenue, which would help the proposed development reflect and respond to its context.
 All dwellings would have two-storeys, and no bungalows are proposed.
 Although bungalows would have been welcomed at this site (to reflect those of Kilroyd Drive and Mazebrook Crescent), there is no policy requirement for bungalows to be provided, and it is noted that the site's context is not entirely defined by bungalows Kilroyd Avenue and Links Avenue and streets to the southeast are dominated by two-storey dwellings.
-It is also noted that while relevant design guidance generally requires new development to respect its context, there is some allowance (at, for example, paragraph 59 of the National Design Guide) for larger new development to establish its own identity.
+It is also again noted that while relevant design guidance generally requires new development to respect its context, there is some allowance (at, for example, paragraph 59 of the National Design Guide) for larger new development to establish its own identity.